F8UK261 + EC261 Both Apply

 03Highest-Disruption Routes

-Routes where Flair Airlines passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where Flair Airlines passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

 04How We Handle Your Claim